Be a traveler, not a tourist.

 Feltre

 Feltre is a medieval town perched on the precipice of the Alps.
-We'll be staying at Alla Casetta bed and breakfast, outside of town.
-This will be our home base for most of the trip.
-Alla Casetta is a beautiful and cozy home nestled in a valley with a surrounding forest and a river that runs through the property.
-It is the perfect place to come back to each day for some rest and rejuvenation before dinner.
+Our base camp will be Alla Casetta bed and breakfast, hidden in the forested foothills.
+This beautiful and cozy abode, nestled in a tree-laden valley, will act as our home base for the week.
+It is the perfect place to come back to each day for some rest and rejuvenation before a scrumptious dinner.

 Prosecco Country